 - Apples: the inside of the apple is another good source of soluble fiber; red apples also have resveratrol (1 serving = an apple about the size of a baseball)

 - Citrus fruits (oranges and tangerines): a good source of soluble fiber and vitamin C (1 serving = about the size of a baseball or ¾ cup orange/mandarin sections).
 Please note: If you’re curious about grapefruit, please discuss with your pharmacist or doctor, due to possible drug interactions.

 For more information on other nutrient-rich foods that are good for pancreatic cancer patients, or to get a copy of our nutrition booklet, please call PanCAN Patient Services at 877-272-6226 to speak with an Case Manager.

-Pancreatic cancer patients and caregivers can access comprehensive disease information, reviewed and approved by renowned leaders in the field, including Petzel, by calling the Pancreatic Cancer Action Network’s one-on-one PanCAN Patient Services support service at 877-272-6226 or emailing firstname.lastname@example.org.
+Pancreatic cancer patients and caregivers can access comprehensive disease information, reviewed and approved by renowned leaders in the field, including Petzel, by calling PanCAN Patient Services at 877-272-6226 or by completing our contact form.